skmin-lab/unixmd/docs/source/install.rst

    import numpy as np

-   # Selects which type of math libraries to be used; Available options: None, lapack
+   # Selects which type of math libraries to be used; Available options: None, lapack, mkl
    math_lib_type = "lapack"

    # Directories including the math libraries